 An electrical corporation, local publicly owned electric utility, or community choice aggregator with a contract to procure electricity generated from biomass pursuant to subdivision (b) of Section 399.20.3, commission Resolution E-4770 (March 17, 2016), or commission Resolution E-4805 (October 13, 2016), or with a contract that is operative at any time in 2018, and expires or expired on or before December 31, 2023, shall seek to amend the contract to include, or seek approval for a new contract that includes, an expiration date five years later than the expiration date in the contract that was operative in 2018, so long as the contract extension follows the feedstock requirement of subdivision (b) of Section 399.20.3.
 This section shall not apply to facilities located in federal severe or extreme nonattainment areas for particulate matter or ozone.

 Accordingly, the IOUs must offer contract negotiations to all eligible sellers and make all reasonable efforts to execute new or amended contracts that extend contract term lengths by up to five years.
 Eligible sellers are all counterparties to BioRAM contracts and any other biomass contracts that were operative at any time in 2018 and expire or expired on or before December 31, 2023, except for sellers that operate facilities located in federal severe or extreme nonattainment areas for particulate matter or ozone are not eligible for contract extensions.
 New or amended contracts executed pursuant to Pub.
 Util.
 Code § 8388 must follow the feedstock requirements of Pub.
 Util.
 Code § 399.20.3(b)—at least 80 percent of the feedstock of an eligible facility must be a byproduct of sustainable forestry management, which includes the removal of trees from HHZs and not from lands that have been clear cut, and at least 60 percent of the feedstock must come from HHZs.
-In other words, in order to be eligible for a contract extension, new or amended contracts must conform to the feedstock requirements of BioRAM 2.
+In other words, in order to be eligible for a contract extension, new or amended contracts must conform to the feedstock requirements of BioRAM 2 for the extension period.
+In addition, amendments to existing BioRAM 1 PPAs may incorporate the feedstock requirements of BioRAM 2.

-In order to comply with this section, the IOUs must offer five-year contract extensions or new contracts to eligible sellers that include the terms and conditions of BioRAM 2.
-Those contracts or contract amendments may not include missing fuel requirements as an event of default and must offer sellers the option to comply with their fuel or feedstock requirements on either an annual or monthly basis.
-From there, the IOU must make all reasonable efforts to execute new or amended contracts with the Seller.
+In order to comply with this section, the IOUs must offer five-year contract extensions or new contracts to eligible sellers that include the terms and conditions of BioRAM 2 regarding feedstock requirements.
+Those contracts or contract amendments must also include all terms and conditions required elsewhere in this Resolution and provisions requiring sellers to attest that their biomass facilities are physically capable of using HHZ and sustainable forestry management fuel and have any necessary permits to do so.
+From there, the IOU must make all reasonable efforts to execute new or amended contracts with the seller.
 If the parties execute a new or amended contract, the IOU must seek Commission approval.
-If the parties do not execute a new or amended contract, the IOU shall file an attestation that the parties agree not to move forward and provide supporting documentation showing that all reasonable efforts were made.
+If the parties do not execute a new or amended contract, the IOU shall file an attestation that the parties agree not to move forward or parties do not agree on terms and provide supporting documentation showing that all reasonable efforts were made including an Independent Evaluator report on the negotiations.
+Upon review of the attestation and supporting documentation, the Director of Energy Division may approve the filing or order the IOU to go back into negotiations with an eligible seller.